-Modern video otoscopes offer hearing care professionals the opportunity to get an increasingly comprehensive look at their patients’ ears.
+Compared to traditional otoscopes, modern video otoscopes offer hearing care professionals the opportunity to get an increasingly comprehensive look at their patients’ ears.
 And with brands like MedRx providing otoscopes with LED lights and high color sensors, now more than ever patients and providers alike are gaining unprecedented insight to the inner workings of the ear.

 Benefits of modern otoscopes range from increased client satisfaction to more effective treatment.
 If you’re not already using a video otoscope in your practice, discover the ways you could benefit from digital otoscopy below.

 1. Build Patient Relationships with Digital Otoscopes

 Originally a sales tool used to show patients the inside of their ears, the MedRx video otoscope increased patient engagement during exams.
 Seeing the inside of their ear canal up close for the first time, patients could learn more about their ears and how to keep them healthy.
 Ever since, we’ve recognized the importance of not only using the video otoscope as an audiological tool, but as a way to connect providers with their patients.

 One of the most important things you’ll notice from using a digital otoscope is your potential to reinforce provider-to-patient relationships.
 While a video otoscope can offer you essential insight to your patient, it can also give your patient a newfound sense of understanding and trust in your care and treatment.

 - Describing the anatomy of the ear with a unique, personal visual

 - Explaining a new or complicated treatment process or diagnosis

 - Demonstrating your diagnosis process with a visual reference